Description

 Using this definition on our asset we see for example:

-• Looking at excess return divided by the downside deviation in of 0.32 in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (0.57).
+• Looking at the ratio of annual return and downside deviation of 1.1 in the last 5 years of Old Dominion Freight Line, we see it is relatively higher, thus better in comparison to the benchmark SPY (0.88)

 Ulcer: